YasinsSE/task-manager/README.md

 ## Features

 ### User Management
 - **Create User:** Allows the creation of new users with roles predefined as either `ADMIN` or `USER`.
-By default, new users are assigned the role `USER`.
+By default, new users are assigned the role `USER`.Full name, email, and password are mandatory fields to ensure completeness.
 - **Update User:** Users can update their information, including full name, email, and password.
 The `userId` remains immutable, ensuring data integrity.
 - **Delete User:** Users can be deleted from the system, provided they have no active tasks.
 If a user has any assigned tasks, they cannot be deleted, ensuring task continuity and responsibility tracking.
 - **Get User by ID:** Retrieve detailed information about a specific user using their `userId`.
 - **List All Users:** Get a complete list of all users in the system.

 ### Task Management
 - **Create Task:** Tasks can be created with a specific title, description, due date, and an optional status.
 If no status is provided, tasks default to `PENDING`.
 Tasks are associated with specific users based on their `userId`.
+If a user is specified during task creation, the system checks to ensure that the user exists.
 - **Update Task:** Update the details of an existing task, including its title, description, due date, and status.
 Update the details of an existing task, including its title, description, due date, and status.
 If any part of entity is not provided during an update, it remains as it is.
 - **Delete Task:** Tasks can be deleted by `taskId`.
 The system ensures that tasks are appropriately removed and associated users are updated accordingly.
 - **Get Task by ID:** Retrieve detailed information about a specific task using its `taskId`.
-- **List All Tasks:** Get a complete list of all tasks in the system.
+- **List All Tasks:** Get a complete list of all tasks in the system,with the ability to filter by completion status (completed or non-completed tasks)
 - **Assign Task to User:** Tasks can be assigned to specific users.
 This process ensures that the task is not already assigned to another user, maintaining task ownership integrity.
 - **Update Task Status:** Users can update the status of their tasks, progressing them through different stages such as `PENDING`, `IN_PROGRESS`, and `COMPLETED`.